Democratic Sen. Amy Klobuchar announces run for president

 "She demeaned and berated her staff almost daily, subjecting them to bouts of explosive rage and regular humiliation within the office, according to interviews and dozens of emails" BuzzFeed reviewed, the publication wrote.

+Asked by NBC News after the event whether she is too tough on her staff, Klobuchar said she has high expectations for herself as well as her employees and thinks the country needs someone who can get things done.

+“I love our staff — look at this incredible event they put together," Klobuchar said.
+"And, yes, I can be tough, and, yes, I can push people, I know that.
+But in the end, there are so many great stories of our staff that have been with me for years and have gone on to do incredible things.
+And I have, I’d say, high expectations for myself.
+I have high expectations for the people that work for me, but I have high expectations for this country.
+And that’s what we need.
+We need someone who is focused on getting things done for the country.”

-But current and former staffers have come forward to defend the senator.
+Current and former staffers have also come forward to defend the senator.

 “Senator Klobuchar loves her staff ― they are the reason she has gotten to where she is today,” a campaign spokesperson said in a statement to HuffPost.
 “She has many staff who have been with her for years ― including her Chief of Staff and her State Director, who have worked for her for 5 and 7 years respectively ― and many who have gone on to do amazing things, from working in the Obama Administration (over 20 of them) to running for office to even serving as the Agriculture Commissioner for Minnesota.
 She is proud of them and the work they have done for Minnesota.”